Skip to Content

 9400 Dufferin Ave., Riverside, CA 92504

 A visit to the California Citrus State Historic Park will provide families with an understanding of the citrus industry and its influence on our state.
-The Park is a “living historical museum,” with citrus groves still producing oranges, grapefruit, and lemons.
+The Park is a “living history museum,” with citrus groves still producing oranges, grapefruit, and lemons.

 Pennypickle’s Workshop — Temecula Children’s Museum

-42081 Main Street, Temecula, CA 92590
+42081 Main St., Temecula, CA 92590

 At Pennypickle’s Workshop, it’s all about play — and learning about science while you play.
 This special hands-on children’s museum is designed to look like Professor Pennypickle’s Workshop.

-Different rooms include: the Library where kids can learn about time and travel; the Dining Room for children to learn about electricity; the Music Room for learning about sound; the Kitchen to learn about chemistry; and the Bedroom for kids to learn about perception and illusion.
+Different rooms include the Library where kids can learn about time and travel, the Dining Room for children to learn about electricity, the Music Room for learning about sound. the Kitchen to learn about chemistry, and the Bedroom for kids to learn about perception and illusion.
 There’s also the Bathroom, Pantry, Play Room, and Basement.
 Special family-friendly events are periodically planned at the Workshop.

 Southern California Railway Museum